 President of the Board:

-Niki Picogna, LPC, RPT-S is a licensed clinical professional counselor, board approved supervisor, and a registered play therapist supervisor in Baltimore, Maryland.
+Niki Picogna, LCPC, RPT-S is a licensed clinical professional counselor, board approved supervisor, and a registered play therapist supervisor in private practice in downtown Bethesda.
 She has been practicing since 2008 after graduating from Johns Hopkins University's clinical community counseling program.
-She runs child and adolescent school based, and clinic based programs for a large mental health clinic, as well as her own private practice.
-Having a flare for the arts, Niki loves to incorporate the creative arts in her therapeutic interventions.
-As a child advocate, Niki enjoys traveling internationally; teaching all the wonderful skills she has learned, as well as learning new techniques from mental health professionals from different cultures.
+For many years she managed a child and adolescent program for a large mental health clinic, as well as her own private practice in Baltimore, MD.
+She has had the privilege of working with individuals, families, and supervisees in the hospital, intensive outpatient, in-home, schools, clinic, and in group practice settings.
+Having a flare for the arts and sports, Niki loves to incorporate right/left brain interventions in her creative therapeutic interventions.
+She is certified in EMDR and incorporates play with her child clients.
+In her free time, she enjoys traveling internationally; exploring and teaching some of wonderful play therapy skills she has learned, as well as learning new techniques from mental health professionals from different cultures.

 Julianne Meagher, LCSW-C, RPT was first introduced to play therapy at College Park Youth and Family Services.
 She completed her masters degree in social work at the Catholic University of America in 2008 and has since practiced play therapy in the therapeutic foster care and outpatient mental health settings.
 She previously worked as a clinic and school-based therapist, as well as a clinical supervisor in a public outpatient clinic in Dundalk.
 She currently works in a public mental health clinic in Anne Arundel County.

-Jenny Fleming, NCC, RPT, LCPC is a school counselor in Montgomery County Public Schools and works at a Private Practice in Bethesda, MD.
+Jenny Fleming, NCC, RPT-S, LCPC-S is a Professional School Counselor in Montgomery County Public Schools and works at a Private Practice in Bethesda, MD.
 She graduated from Johns Hopkins University with a school counseling masters and post masters in play therapy.
+Jenny is Advanced Sand Tray trained.
 Jenny is enthusiastic about her craft as a means to support children and always motivated to learn more.